arangodb/docs/3.5/smart-joins.md

 but not with nested attributes (e.g. `name.first`).
 There should be exactly one shard key attribute defined for each collection.

-Finally, the smart join optimization requires that the collections are joined on their shard key attributes (or smartJoinAttribute) using an equality comparison.
+Finally, the Smart Join optimization requires that the collections are joined on their shard key attributes (or smartJoinAttribute) using an equality comparison.